 From 1987 to 1992, our founders taught at the John Gardiner Science Centre, running science-based activity sessions for the students, science holiday programs, professional development for teachers and family science workshops on weekends.

 Following the closure of the John Gardiner Centre, Hands On Science was formed in 1993.
-Current presenters include Charlie, Liz, Angela, Nicole, Emily (mostly admin), Alex, Jenelle, Marilyn and Melissa.
-More presenters will be joining us in 2018.
+That’s 25 years of engaging science.
+Current presenters include Charlie, Angela, Emily (mostly admin), Alex, Jenelle, Marilyn, Melissa, Chontel, Rose and Olivia.

 Hands On Science is committed to quality education and fostering greater interest in science in primary schools.
 Our presenters nurture students’ natural curiosity about the world.

 Hands On Science programs introduce basic science concepts and technology with a developmental, hands-on approach, while also incorporating cross-curriculum priorities.
 Students and teachers will gain skills and knowledge that will enable them to complete activities independently and inspire them to be creative with their ongoing science and technology programs.